On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 \begin{prf} The fibres of $Y\rightarrow S=Y/F$ are the leaves of the foliation.
-By Lemma~\ref{transverse} $C_t$ is everywhere transverse to the leaves, and by Lemma~\ref{leaves} each leaf will intersect $C_t$ in at most one point.
-The result now follows. \end{prf}
+By Lemma~\ref{transverse} the smooth locus of $Y_t$ is everywhere transverse to the leaves, and by Lemma~\ref{leaves} each leaf will intersect $Y_t$ in at most one point.
+The result now follows for smooth curves $Y_t$.
+If $Y_t$ is singular, we obtain a birational map from $Y_t$ to its image in $S$, which is a bijection on the level of sets.
+Since $Y_t$ and its image both have (arithmetic) genus $n$, they must in fact be isomorphic. \end{prf}

 We can now complete the proof of Theorem~\ref{main}.